araafaths-collab0786/Shiksha-Setu/README.md

 It’s designed to work with real-world conditions, not ideal ones.

-🧩 What You Can Do with Shiksha Setu
-📚 Learn Anytime (Even Offline)
-Access preloaded lessons in Maths and Science
-Browse topics easily
-No internet needed
-❓ Ask Doubts Without Worry
-Type your question anytime
-If offline → it gets saved
-If online → you get a clear, step-by-step answer
-🔄 Smart Sync
-As soon as internet comes back, everything updates automatically Your saved doubts get answered without doing anything 🌐 Made for Everyone
-Works on low-end devices
-Supports multiple languages (planned)
 🏗️ How It Works (Behind the Scenes)
 React Web App
       ↓